Gravitational four-fermion interaction and dynamics of the early Universe

-the sums over $a$ in (\ref{A}) extend over all sorts of elementary fermions with spin 1/2. $\al$, $\beta$, $\ga$ are numerical parameters of the problem.
-The values of $\al$, $\beta$ are unknown.
-As to the so-called Barbero-Immirzi parameter $\ga$, we assume the value $\ga = 0.274$ \cite{khk}.
+the sums over $a$ in \eqref{A} extend over all elementary fermions with spin 1/2. $\alpha$, $\beta$ and $\gamma$ are numerical parameters of the problem.
+The values of $\alpha$ and $\beta$ are unknown.
+As to the so-called Barbero-Immirzi parameter $\gamma$, we assume the value $\gamma = 0.274$ \cite{khk}.
 In fact, the exact numerical values of these parameters are inessential for our problem.

-The $AA$ contribution to expression (\ref{ff}) corresponds (up to a factor) to the action derived long ago in \cite{ki, ro}.
-Then, this contribution was obtained in the limit $\beta \to 0$, $\ga \to \infty$ in \cite{ke}.
-The present form of the $AA$ interaction, given in (\ref{ff}), was derived in \cite{pe, kib}.
-The $VV$ and $VA$ terms in (\ref{ff}) were derived in \cite{fr} and \cite{kib, fr}, respectively.
+The $AA$ contribution to expression \eqref{ff} corresponds (up to a factor) to the action derived long ago in \cite{ki, ro}.
+Then, this contribution was obtained in the limit $\beta \to 0$, $\gamma \to \infty$ in \cite{ke}.
+The present form of the $AA$ interaction, given in \eqref{ff}, was derived in \cite{pe, kib}.
+The $VV$ and $VA$ terms in \eqref{ff} were derived in \cite{fr} and \cite{kib, fr}, respectively.

-Simple dimensional arguments demonstrate that interaction (\ref{ff}), being proportional to the Newton constant $G$ and to the particle number density squared, $n^2$, could get essential and comparable to the common interactions only at very high densities, i.e. on the Planck scale.
+Simple dimensional arguments demonstrate that interaction \eqref{ff}, being proportional to the Newton constant $G$ and to the particle number density squared, $n^2$, could get essential and comparable to the common interactions only at very high densities, i.\,e. on the Planck scale.

 Quite extensive list of references on the papers, where the GFFI is discussed in connection with cosmology, can be found in \cite{kib, sh, be}.